abxh/dotfiles/README.md

 Use `stow.sh` after testing `stow` out on dummy configs.
 It's a wonderful program, but the way I use it might leave behind some clutter and/or break your configuration, if you don't use it properly.

-Special dependencies are written within the config files themselves.
+Special dependencies are written within the files themselves.
 I use [this](https://github.com/abxh/gruvbox-material-gtk) icon theme in the screenshots and in my dunstify scripts as default.

 ## Previews
 <p float="left">